The Real McCoy (TV series): Legacy

 Following the show's success, Felix Dexter was given his own pilot sketch show Felix Dexter on TV, as part of the Comic Asides series of pilots, which was broadcast on BBC Two in September 1995.
 Dexter also wrote and starred in the sitcom pilot Douglas broadcast on BBC Two in August 1996, based around his lawyer character from The Real McCoy.
 Neither pilot was picked up for a full series, despite positive reception.
 Douglas was repeated on BBC Two in March 2021 under the name Felix Dexter in Douglas as part of the BBC's Festival of Funny.

 Meera Syal and Kulvinder Ghir went on to co-create Goodness Gracious Me for BBC Radio 4 in 1996, before adapting it for TV in 1998.

 Also in 1996, a 15-minute pilot was shot for The Rub-a-Dub, which had been an ongoing black EastEnders spoof in the series (later becoming The Rub-a-Dub in Space), with only some original cast members reprising their roles and with various character and setting changes.
 The pilot was never broadcast and not picked up for a series.

 Robbie Gee and Jo Martin went on to star in BBC One sitcom The Crouches in 2003 which ran for two series, and in which Llewella Gideon also appeared.

 After spoofing EastEnders in the show, Robbie Gee went on to appear in the soap as Dexter Mulholland in 2009.
 Stand-up guest Richard Blackwood also later appeared as Vincent Hubbard.

 Meera Syal and Jo Martin both went on to appear in the BBC comedy drama Back To Life.

+Robbie Gee and Jo Martin both appeared together in the 2023 BBC comedy Black Ops.

+Llewella Gideon and Jo Martin both appeared in the 2024 film Hard Truths.

 Over the years, there have been various live reunion shows.

 Availability

 In 1994, a VHS simply titled The Real McCoy was released.
 It featured over 20 of the show's best sketches from series three, edited into two 45-minute episodes.

-Despite the show's popularity, it has never been released on DVD.
+Despite the show's popularity, it has never been released on DVD, though a sketch from the series featuring overdubbed footage from the Doctor Who serial Earthshock was later included as an Easter egg in that serial's 2003 DVD release.

 Series one was made available for download on the short-lived BBC Store.

 All five series were made available for streaming on the BBC iPlayer from July 2020 for 12 months.
+It had previously been believed that the master tapes had been lost.

 All five series were made available for streaming on the UK version of BritBox from September 2022.